MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeServer/administration/exchange-server-not-display-all-ou.md

     `drive:\Program Files\Microsoft\Exchange Server\V15\ClientAccess\ecp`

-3. Add the following lines in the web.config file just above `</appsettings>`:
+3. Add the following lines in the web.config file just above `appsettings`:

     ```xml
     <!-- allows the OU picker when placing a new mailbox in its designated organizational unit to retrieve all OUs - default value is 500 -->